ndiego/wordpress-university-workshop/steps/step-12/readme.md

 ```

 ### 2. Modify default block controls
-1. Navigate to the Editor of any post of page.
+1. Navigate to the Editor of any post or page.
 Add a Paragraph and a Heading block.
 Notice that the default typography controls are different.
 2. In the `/client-side-filters.js`, use the `blocks.registerBlockType` filter to standardize the default typography controls for all blocks that support typography.
 Use the following code:
 ```js
 /**